xhtml2pdf/xhtml2pdf/README.rst

 Python 2.7+.
 Only Python 3.4+ is tested and guaranteed to work.

-All additional requirements are listed in ``requirements.txt`` file and are installed automatically using the ``pip install xhtml2pdf`` method.
+All additional requirements are listed in the ``requirements.txt`` file and are installed automatically using the ``pip install xhtml2pdf`` method.